A set of Registry values (Windows only).

 - CONTENTS: Resolves to the content hash algorithm set in Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). > Integrity Monitoring > Advanced.

 - STANDARD: Size, Type, Contents

 Registry Values are name-value pairs stored under a key in the registry.
 The key under which they are stored may in turn be stored under another key, very much like files and directories on a file system.
 For the purpose of this language the "key path" to a value is considered to look like the path to a file.
 For example, the "key path" to the InstallationFolder value of the Agent would be:

 The "key" value for includes and excludes for the RegistryValueSet is matched against the key path.
 This is a hierarchical pattern, with sections of the pattern separated by "/" matched against sections of the key path separated by "\"

 Each registry key has an unnamed or default value.

-This value can be explicitly specified for inclusion/exclusion by using a trailing "/" in patterns.
+This value can be explicitly specified for inclusion and exclusion by using a trailing "/" in patterns.
 For example, "**/" will match all subordinate unnamed values, and "*Agent/**/" will match all unnamed values below a key matching "*Agent".

 See the table below for example registry value names and the resulting Entity key.

-See Integrity monitoring rules language for a general description of include/exclude for their allowed attributes and sub elements.
+See Integrity monitoring rules language for a general description of Include and Exclude for their allowed attributes and sub elements.